 She served on the Baylor Board of Regents from 1999-2008.

-Mrs. Pratt is the author of two books, and she travels extensively leading conferences and seminars.
+Pratt is the author of two books, and she has travelled extensively leading conferences and seminars.

 She was married for 30 years (1951-1981) to the late Huber L. Drumwright, Jr., a Baylor graduate (BA '47) and former Dean of the School of Theology at Southwestern Seminary.
 In July, 2003, she married Dr. William M. (Bill) Pratt, retired psychologist from Houston.
-She is a member of North Fort Worth Baptist Church.
+She is a member of Broadway Baptist Church.

-She has two daughters, both Baylor graduates: Minette (Meme) Evelyn Perry (BA '74, MBA '81; PhD '86 University of North Carolina) and Debra (Deb) K. Underwood (BSEd '81, MS '82).
+Pratt has two daughters, both Baylor graduates: Minette (Meme) Evelyn Perry (BA '74, MBA '81; PhD '86 University of North Carolina) and Debra (Deb) K. Underwood (BSEd '81, MS '82).
 Meme and her husband, Dr. H.W.
 Perry, are both on the faculty at the University of Texas in Austin.
-Deb and her husband, Max Underwood, live in Colleyville, where Max is vice president of finance for the D/FW Airport.
+Deb and her husband, Max Underwood, live in Colleyville, where Deb is a part-time speech therapist in the Arlington School District and Max is Vice President of Finance for the D/FW Airport.

-Mr. Robbins is founder and Chief Executive Officer of North American Corporation, which originated in 1971.
-Headquartered in Houston, North American is principally engaged in consulting, finance, and investments, and oil and gas activities.
+He is founder and CEO of North American Corp., which originated in 1971.
+Headquartered in Houston, North American is principally engaged in consulting, finance, investments, and oil and gas activities.
 He serves on the boards for several United States and foreign corporations.
 He has served as an officer and director of various international subsidiary companies of Union Carbide Corp. from 1963 to 1971.
-From 1956 to 1963, he was a legal counsel for Humble Oil and Refining Company (now Exxon Corp.).
+From 1956 to 1963, he was a legal coun¬sel for Humble Oil and Refining Company (now Exxon Corp.).

-Mr. Robbins is a member of the State Bar of Texas, the New York State Bar Association, the U.S. Supreme Court, the U.S. Tax Court, as well as several U.S. District Courts.
-He is a trustee of Baylor College of Medicine, serving on the Finance, Investment, and Clinical Affairs Committees.
+Robbins is a member of the State Bar of Texas, the New York State Bar Association, the U.S. Supreme Court, the U.S. Tax Court, as well as several U.S. District Courts.
+He is a trustee of Baylor College of Medicine serving on the Finance, Investment, and Clincial Affairs Committees.
 Also, he serves as a trustee of several foundations in the United States, Canada, and India.

-He is an active financial supporter of mission endeavors, particularly in the start up of pioneer mission work.
-He has served as a Baptist deacon and trustee in various churches.
-The Robbins are members of Calvary Baptist Church in Pearland.
-They have three children and four grandchildren.
+He is an active financial supporter of mission endeavors, and he has served as a Baptist deacon and trustee in various churches.
+The Robbins are members of Tallowood Baptist Church in Houston.
+They have three children and three grandchildren.

 David Solomon received his B.A. from Baylor University (1964) and his Ph.D. from the University of Texas (1972).
 He joined the Department of Philosophy at the University of Notre Dame in 1968.
 He has also been a National Endowment of Humanities Research Fellow at Oxford University in 1972-73, a Milbank Research Fellow at Boston University in 1975-77, a University Research Fellow at Oxford University in 1982-83 and 1988-89 (where he was affiliated with Brasenose College), and a visiting professor at Baylor University in 1994-95.
 He was the founding director of the Notre Dame Arts and Letters/Science Honors Program (1981-86) and the director of the Notre Dame London Program (1985-1986).
 He formerly served as the H. B. and W. P. White Director of the Notre Dame Center for Ethics and Culture from its founding in 1998 until 2012.
 As of July 1, 2012, he has returned to his faculty position in the Department of Philosophy at Notre Dame.